harbaum/make-block-reloaded/README.md

 ![Splash screen](title.png) ![Game screen](game.png)

+## Hardware

+The final hardware cosist of an Arduino Nano and 300 WS2812B LED arranged in a 20*15 grid.
+The LEDs are to be connected to arduino port D12, the left button to port D5, the right button to port D6, the drop (up) button to port D7, the down button to port D8 and the rotate (fire) button to port D11.
+A speaker may be connected to port D9.

+Holding a key during power-up will bring up a config menu.
+Moving left/right during gameplay while holding down the fire button pauses the game.

 ## Compilation

+### For Arduino

 Download the whole repository to your local PC.
 Make sure the local directory is named ```tetris```.
 Unless you intend to modify the